 driving a bicycle into a ditch to avoid being struck by a vehicle

-crisscrossing the road from side to side to avoid oncoming traffic
+criss-crossing the road to avoid oncoming traffic

 From drivers' perspectives, a pedestrian may or may not be seen, depending on what they are wearing.
 Bicyclists are often unpredictable on the road, especially in groups.
 Some drivers have said that non-motorized traffic should not be on the road at all.
 At night, the situation for both motorized and non-motorized traffic is even more dire.